markwylde/nats-scaled-scheduler/README.md

 ## Docker Setup

-To run a local NATS server cluster using Docker, use the provided `docker-compose.yml` file:
+To run a local NATS server:

 ```bash
 docker-compose up
 ```

-This will start two NATS servers in a cluster configuration.
+This will start the required NATS servers in a cluster configuration.